tamassengel/TSColorWheel/README.md

 ## Usage

-You can use `TSColorWheelController` in your storyboard (recommended), or alternatively, use `TSColorWheel` in a SwiftUI view structure.
+You can use `TSColorWheelController` in your storyboard (recommended, so you can open a full screen controller modally), or alternatively, use `TSColorWheel` in a SwiftUI view structure.

 ### Usage in the Storyboard